Dr Marcello Bertotti

 OVERVIEW

-Marcello is a reader in community health at the Institute for Connected Communities.
+Marcello is a professor in Community Health at the Institute for Connected Communities.
 His main role is to develop research in public health, from securing funding to conducting research and publishing its results, primarily in peer reviewed academic journals.

 Marcello supervises PhD students working in the areas of health inequalities.
 He would welcome supervising doctoral research looking at alternative approaches to promoting health and well-being as well as the economic and social determinants of health and mental health.